reaper47/ind-appointment-checker/README.md

 ## Support

-For support, email macpoule@gmail.com, open an issue or start a discusssion on GitHub.
+For support, email macpoule@gmail.com, open an issue or start a discussion on GitHub.